Why exercise is the best medicine available

-The most important thing is to keep moving - regardless of whether you are already active and fit or may have difficulties walking or having coordination issues.
+The most important thing is to keep moving, stay mobile and active - regardless of whether you are already active and fit or may have difficulties walking or having coordination issues.
 Following the motto "any movement is better than no movement", we put together a compact list of tips for targeted everyday training.
 Every activity that may seem unimportant in everyday life helps you to maintain and extend your mobility and balance.
 A 20-minute walk, for example, serves as a good cardiovascular workout.
 Doing daily housework such as carrying out garbage, dusting or vacuuming requires exercise and helps to increase everyday activity.
 Doing the regular shopping by foot, gardening or playing with the grandchildren are also part of it.

 To promote and maintain good health, 150 minutes (2½ hours) of exercise per week are recommended.
 A health-oriented and above all effective training consists of a mixture of exercises for balance as well as coordination and has the goal that you maintain and promote your mobility and at the same time prevent dangerous falls in the future!
 If it is not possible for you to reach the 150 minutes due to physical limitations, do not let yourself be demotivated and try to incorporate as much exercise into your daily life as you can.